Bill-the-dev/onitama_js/notes_bugs.md

 *Turn transition card*
 - Flip transluscent over to indicate blue/red turn.
 Above and below the onDeck.

+*Possible issue with card rotation*
+- Noticed with Mantis card displaying the wrong pattern, only happens sometimes.
+Perhaps due to a doubling of a card that is not behaving visibly?

 ## Design and Structure